 Coaching skills for middle managers

 Coaching of staff is considered an important workplace skill for middle managers.
-My article on coaching staff for better results should help with understanding this topic.

 Reporting in The Next Level Global Report, page 111, researchers summarized the results of in-depth interviews they conducted with internal communications professionals at 10 leading global organizations to better understand IC methods and best-in-class practices.
 The 10 companies interviewed were chosen because they are recognized as the global leaders in internal communication, as proven by inclusion on best-places-to-work lists, awards, and other industry recognition.